alexcaetano/GTPB_Elearning/README.md

 - **The SCORMs produced**

- For experimental purposes we aimed to explore as many different strategies as possible.
+ For experimental purposes we aimed to explore as many different strategies as possible, namely:

       [x] Develop e-learning content from scratch